Appear Inc Acquires Crealev, Pioneer in Levitation

 Strategic acquisition of Netherlands-based firm is intended to disrupt global electronics markets with best-in-class, innovative-but-fun technologies

-SAN FRANCISCO, May 13, 2021 /PRNewswire/ -- Today, Appear, Inc., the global leader in innovation and design for future-thinking products, announced it has acquired Crealev, the world's leading levitation technology company (www.crealev.com).
+SAN FRANCISCO, May 17, 2021).
 The strategic acquisition of the Netherlands-based Crealev adds to Appear's portfolio of best-in-class, innovative technologies.
 Appear is rolling out a number of products that feature levitation.
 With Crealev technology, Appear can continue its successful track record of delivering useful products that provide fun, while also saving people time, money and effort.

 Appear's acquisition of Crealev enables the company to be a "good" disruptor and deliver new and amazing products.
 Crealev has been considered a pioneer of the levitation technology industry since 2006.
 Crealev designs and licenses their technology to industries such as consumer electronics, sports apparel and home automation.
 As a levitation market leader, Crealev will build synergy between its experienced team of "mechatronics" designers and engineers and Appear's acclaimed engineering group.